 Creating a handful of dungeons in advance may sound like a lot of work – and it can be, no doubt – but there are ways you can cheat.

 You should start your own library of stock maps you like.
 Check out Dyson Logos’ fantastic blog for free maps.
 Dyson has been doing this for years and you may never need to look any further than this blog for dungeon maps.

 Now that you have a few maps you like you need to stock them with monsters.
-To save time try to come up with encounters what may suit several maps.
-Try also to include elements you have foreshadowed in the rumors or your players have discussed all of their own.
+Try to come up with encounters what may suit several maps to save time.
+Try also to include elements you have foreshadowed in the rumors, or your players have discussed all of their own.

 What About Next Session?